 - Test websites and career pages for usability and accessibility;

 - Ensure there is no adverse impact on candidates with disabilities applying for positions, or in any pre- or post-employment testing.

-3. Proactive Reasonable Accommodation Processes: Develop a plan to address reasonable accommodation requests; determine which staff will have responsibility for handling and recording requests, as well as for approving and procuring accommodations.
+3. Proactive Reasonable Accommodation Processes: Develop a plan to address reasonable accommodation requests; determine which staff have responsibility for handling and recording requests, as well as for approving and procuring accommodations.